matthewrandolph/MeRPG/README.md

 # MeRPG

+## Note to Developers:
+This project is built using MySQL.
+As such, without an appropriate database and database connection files, this project will throw a bunch of error messages, complaining of missing files and the like.
+Keep that in mind if you decide to download or fork this project!

 ## Inspiration
 As a group there was two main interests that we could agree on, fitness and gaming.
 So as a group we decided to find a way to connect both and came up with Me RPG.